 - Top home improvement tips by the Do It Yourself Network.

 About the author: The above Real Estate information on home improvement blunders that impact real estate value was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at email@example.com or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 26+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 31+ Years.

-Thinking of selling your home?
+Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

 I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northboro, Northbridge, Shrewsbury, Southboro, Sutton, Wayland, Westboro, Whitinsville, Worcester, Upton and Uxbridge MA.